Supertiger576/hcb-wifi-rp2040-devboard/README.md

 # RP2040 Devboard
 An RP2040 devboard created with a guide from Hack Club Stasis.
 I added the RM2 to allow wireless capabilities.

+This project interested me as a lot of people told me devboards were useful.